Workshop on Assurance and Verification of AI Development (AViD)

 Program Committee

-In partnership with the Center for AI Safety, FAR.AI is convening a workshop on infrastructure for secure and verifiable AI development, colocated with IEEE S&P in San Francisco on May 17, 2026.
-The workshop will bring together researchers, engineers, and funders working across machine learning, hardware security, systems, cryptography, and computer security to discuss recent work and emerging technical approaches to enable third parties such as auditors to verify the safety and security of AI systems during development and deployment.
+In partnership with the Center for AI Safety, FAR.AI is convening a workshop on verifiable AI development, colocated with IEEE S&P in San Francisco on May 17, 2026.
+The workshop will bring together researchers, engineers, and funders working across machine learning, cryptography, systems, and hardware security to discuss recent work and emerging technical approaches that could enable third parties to verify the safety and security of AI systems during development and deployment.

 Goals: